arunkumarshahi/reactive-stream/WebfluxSecurity/readme.md

 ### flow description - token generation
 -----------------------------------------
-* user pass credentials to controller
+* user passes credentials to the controller
 * controller intercept credential and call Authentication manager with UsernamePasswordAuthenticationToken
 * upon succesful verification of authenticity controller invoke create token with authntication object.
 * This authentication object is used to generate jwt token